vanmooylipidomics/LOBSTAHS/README.md

 Repo for the R package **LOBSTAHS**, developed in the Van Mooy Lab at Woods Hole Oceanographic Institution.
 LOBSTAHS (Lipid and Oxylipin Biomarker Screening Through Adduct Hierarchy Sequences) is a multifunction package for screening, annotation, and putative identification of mass spectral features in large, HPLC-MS lipid datasets.
 Installation instructions and a general workflow for feature screening and identification using LOBSTAHS are described below.

 <h4>Citation</h4>
 LOBSTAHS is described in Collins, J.R., B.R.
 Edwards, H.F.
 Fredricks, and B.A.S.
-Van Mooy, "Untargeted discovery and identification of oxidative stress biomarkers using a lipidomics pipeline for complex datasets"
+Van Mooy, "Semi-untargeted discovery and identification of oxidative stress biomarkers using a lipidomics pipeline for complex datasets"

 <h4>Installation</h4>